About Cuba

 The Perfect Time To Visit

-There has rarely been a better time to visit Cuba.
-Private enterprise is displaying the first signs of creative growth, while the big-name brands from that well-known frenemy in the north have yet to dilute the cultural magic.
 As a result, the country is rife with experimentation.
 Here a free-spirited cafe where earnest students sit around debating Che Guevara’s contribution to world revolution; there an avant-garde art studio where the furniture is as outlandish as the exhibits.
 From rural Viñales to urban Havana, it’s as if the whole country is slowly awakening from a deep slumber.

 Expect The Unexpected

-Cuba is like a prince in a poor man’s coat; behind the sometimes shabby facades, gold dust lingers.
-It’s these rich dichotomies that make travel here the exciting, exhilarating roller-coaster ride it is.
 Trapped in a time warp and reeling from an economic embargo that has grated for more than half a century, this is a country where you can wave goodbye to everyday assumptions and expect the unexpected.
 If Cuba were a book, it would be James Joyce’s Ulysses: layered, hard to grasp, frequently misunderstood, but – above all – a classic.